tpolvinen/tpolvinen.github.io/_posts/blog/2017-06-20-I-Hate-Word.md

 #### I just hate Word.
 Did I tell you I just hate Word?
 My school requires that everyone turns in their thesis and most of their essays, reports and whatnot in Word (.docx) files.
 Well, technically I'm allowed to turn in a PDF, but we only get a valid template file in a monstrous .docx with dozens of overlapping styles and settings.

-Therefore I'm testing a few workflows and tools like Pandoc and Zotero for scientific writing in order to
+Therefore I'm testing a few workflows and tools like Pandoc and Zotero for scientific writing in order to:
 * do the actual writing in a text editor of my choice
 * keep bibliography in a bibliography application
 * use the Word template file as a template file for conversion only